HelenHelene/eportfolio/RMPP/RMPP_Unit05.md

 # Unit 5: Interviews, Survey Methods, and Questionnaire Design

-Welcome to Week 5 where you will be introduced to the use of interviews, survey methods and questionnaire design.

-Conducting in-depth interviews is one of the most common qualitative research methods.
-It is a conversational piece, involving only respondent at a time.
-It provides opportunities for the researcher to get in depth details from the respondent.

-A survey is one of the most important quantitative methods of collecting data.
-There are various types of surveys or polls, and they are used to explore opinions, trends, etc. Online surveys are more generally used, with easier accessibility for the target respondents.

-We also need to point out an important difference, the one between a questionnaire and a survey.
-A survey is a comprehensive method used for the gathering and analysis of data and will involve a questionnaire.
-A questionnaire on the other hand, just refers to the set of questions with answer choices which is used to conduct a survey.

-Image description: The figure below show how the surveying process is cyclic in nature.
-It starts with a survey questionnaire that leads to survey logic.
-In turn, this leads to survey distribution, and subsequently survey data collection and analytics.

-So, a questionnaire is a valuable research instrument as it offers a researcher flexibility in gaining information from respondents, like a written interview.
-It can be carried out online, over the phone or face-to-face.

-The type of questions you use (open or closed, or both) will depend on whether you are carrying out quantitative or qualitative research, or mixed method).
-Some questionnaires are better than others and mistakes are easy to make, especially when you are working in a technical area.

-All those methods are often used in research, but not always well.
-Often, they are used together to gain further insight into specific area of the investigation.

-We will also introduce pre-testing and post-testing methods which can be used with any of the research methods you have seen.
-They present a viable “before-and-after” picture of the implementation of a new process or system.

-In this unit we shall:
- - Introduce you to interview methods and survey methods.
- - Consider the definitions of population and sample.
- - Introduce the concept of pre- and post-testing.
- - Introduce the different methods of obtaining responses and discuss how to improve the responses you obtain.
- - Consider how you would analyse the responses from each type of question.

-On completion of this unit Lecturecast you will be able to:
- - Understand the difference between a good questionnaire and a poor one
- - Understand how to obtain the responses you will need for your investigation
- - Understand how the data obtained could be analysed
+This unit focused on interviews, survey methods, and questionnaire design as essential tools for collecting data in research.
+The unit highlighted their applications in both qualitative and quantitative research, emphasising the importance of understanding these methods to design effective investigations.

+Key concepts were discussed in this unit, including:

+1. **Interviews:** A common qualitative research method conducted one-on-one, which allows for in-depth exploration of individual perspectives, behaviours, and experiences.
+2. **Surveys:** A widely used quantitative method for collecting data, often via online platforms for easier accessibility, usually used to explore trends, opinions, and behaviours within a specific population.
+3. **Questionnaires:** A set of structured questions used within a survey to gather specific data, offering flexibility and able to be conducted online, over the phone, or face-to-face.
+Questionnaires can include both open-ended and closed-ended questions, depending on the research needs.
+4. **Pre- and Post-Testing:** Methods used to measure changes before and after implementing a new process or system, offering a "before-and-after" perspective.

+The unit also introduced the cyclic nature of the survey process, from questionnaire design to survey distribution, data collection, and analysis.
+It stressed the importance of designing good questionnaires to ensure relevant and high-quality responses.

 ### Learning Outcomes
-On completion of this unit you will be able to:
+On completion of this unit, we will be able to:
+ - Understand the difference between a good questionnaire and a poor one, and how to obtain the responses we will need for our investigation.
- - Understand how interviews and surveys fit into research and whether either or both of these might be useful for your investigation.
+ - Understand how interviews and surveys fit into research and whether either or both of these might be useful for our investigation.
  - Understand how pre- and post-testing can be used in research.
- - Design a questionnaire to obtain the responses you will need for your investigation.
+ - Design a questionnaire to obtain the responses we will need for our investigation.
  - Understand how the data obtained can be analysed.

 ### Artefacts